egberts/vim-nftables/doc/VERBOSE-SETTINGS.md

-When setting verbosity, the level are described below:
+When setting verbosity for an edit session in `vim`, the level are described below:

 ```vim
 :verbose 20